RedChow/QCovidTracker/README.md

         <h3>Data Management</h3>
         Besides getting the JSON files from http://covidtracking.com, I plan on adding custom methods for entering data so that information from city, county, country, parish, or other can be added and graphed.
         I also plan on creating a UI to manually depcrate fields; this will cease storing information for those particular JSON fields.
+	<i>Update 2020-07-11: Added table models and item delegates for adding own manual data sources.
+No more spreadsheets for me!</i>
 	<br>
 	<i>Update 2020-07-08: Have several dialogs, custom QItemDelegates and QAbstractTableModels, and database changes in the works.</i>
         <h3>Other</h3>